 A recommended size of an agile team can vary depending on the specificity of the project that the team will work on.
 However, there are some core agile development team roles:

 - Team lead.
-This specialist is responsible for coordinating the team processes.
+This specialist is always included in the agile software development team structure and coordinates the team processes.
 In the Scrum methodology, this role is known as a Scrum master.

 - Product owner.
 This person should represent the client’s needs, outline the requirements, and ensure they are followed in the development process.